 Believe it or not, Tim Burton‘s twisted vision of a Halloween/Christmas mash-up, The Nightmare Before Christmas, first danced and sang its way into theaters 25 years ago this Halloween.
-While it will of course be airing this holiday season on Freeform’s 31 Nights of Halloween, you can get your hands on a brand new copy of the stop-motion animated classic even earlier with this new 25th anniversary Blu-ray.
+While it is of course airing this holiday season on Freeform’s 31 Nights of Halloween, you can get your hands on a brand new copy of the stop-motion animated classic with this new 25th anniversary Blu-ray.

 In addition to the gorgeous presentation of director Henry Selick‘s original theatrical version of the Oscar-nominated film, this new Blu-ray version comes with a Sing-Along Edition that makes for the perfect family viewing experience.
 While the songs from legendary composer/lyricist Danny Elfman are super-catchy and easy to sing along with as they are, this version makes things even easier by displaying the lyrics across the screen, karaoke-style.
 And after you’ve watched the 76-minute classic for the hundredth time, there are a ton of Bonus Features to enjoy.
 There’s both the newly added Song Selection function, which lets you sing along with whatever song you want without skipping through the whole movie, plus a fantastic collection of Classic Bonus Features.

 The Nightmare Before Christmas 25th Anniversary Blu-ray is available now (along with Movies Anywhere and Digital) for those who already know they want to add it to their collection, but if you need a bit more convincing, read on!

 - Original Theatrical Version – As good as you remember it, but probably in a much better quality than you’re used to!